 Get the hell off the internet.
-Put down your laptop, tablet and phone and back away slowly!
-There are so many other things to do: read a book, snuggle with a loved-one, listen to music, practice doing headstands, be bored (when was the last time you did that?), meditate, do a crossword puzzle, listen to an entire album (remember those?), take a nap, do nothing (yep, that's an option).
+Put down your laptop, tablet and phone and back away slowly.
+There are so many other things to do: read a book, snuggle with a loved-one, listen to music, practice doing headstands, be bored (when was the last time you did that?), meditate, do a crossword puzzle, listen to an entire album (remember those?), take a nap, do nothing (yes, that's a legitimate option).

 Now here’s the important part.
 Use your list!

 The next time you’re having a terrible, horrible, no good, very bad day, grab your list.
 Pick something.
 And do it!

 When you are deep in the trenches of a day that has become a hot mess, you’re not in the right frame of mind to brainstorm.
 It’s easier to turn it around when you don’t have to think too hard.

 And in case you’re sitting there rolling your eyes (I see you!).
 I want you to know, I have my very own list and I use it.

 I’ve done this exercise with clients and they walk away feeling like they have a new tool to transform their day.

 Pro tip: don't just reserve this list for sh*tty days.
 Everything on your list can make a decent day better and a good day great.